Package 'duet'

 Examples

-op_plot_timeseries(data = data, keypoints = c("0", "1"), overlay_axes = TRUE, person = "both")
+op_plot_timeseries(data = sample_data, overlay_axes = TRUE, person = "both",

-op_plot_timeseries(data = data, keypoints = c("0", "1"), overlay_axes = FALSE, person = "left")
+op_plot_timeseries(data = sample_data, overlay_axes = TRUE, person = "both",

 Remove Keypoints Based on Various Criteria